SillyTavern/SillyTavern-Docs/Usage/API Connections/novelai.md

 NovelAI is a paid subscription service that allows unlimited monthly access to their high-quality in-house text generation, image generation, and text-to-speech models.
 Register an account here to get started: <https://novelai.net/>

+You will get only *50 generations* for free to evaluate the model.
+When the **"Not eligible for this model"** error appears, this means that you've exhausted your trial period and need to subscribe to a paid plan.

 ## API Key

 To get your NovelAI API key, follow these steps: